dev-board-tech/arduFPGA-mega-first-stage-boot-loader/README.md

 * To pay attention that the data buffer is a buffer of uint16_t words and the given length need to be the number of words and not the number of bytes.

-## DEBUG (NOT FUNCTIONAL YET, one of the reasons is some issues in the RX section of the UART IP)
+## DEBUG
-In development, a soft debug using the UART interface and can be check by hand using a terminal.
+A soft debug using the UART interface at 115200b/s that can be check by hand using a terminal like PuTTy.

 #### Usage:
 Type by hand but no faster than 1000 characters per second :), in fact you type a character and wait for the terminal to respond with the typed character, will take in consideration the backspace and respond with backspace.

 The rule of 1000 characters/second is due to the fact that the check of UART receiving a new character is done by the service function that tick every 1mS and check for a received character, the function that check's for the character is a nonblocking function to avoid slowing down the user application.
-When the terminal is sending the debug information, the user application will freeze.
+When the terminal is sending the debug information, the user application will freeze, the debug function is suspended when GUI boot-loader is in execution because the global interrupts are disabled.

 ```
 DUMP0